 There are also over 300 bicycle parking locations installed throughout the city of Buffalo, NY.
 Now abundant throughout Buffalo’s downtown neighborhoods and surrounding areas, what started as an initiative of only 25 bike racks has grown to offer secure lock-up locations across the most populated areas.

 GO Bike Buffalo is responsible for the aforementioned lanes and parking, along with programs to educate and enable bicyclists of all ages and abilities.
-The Safe Routes to School program gives parents and children the resources to safely get to and from school on their bikes.
+The Safe Routes to School program offers resources to get parents to and from school on their bikes.
 Complete Streets gets involved with road construction and repair to push for bicycling safety and interests.
 GO Bike Buffalo also provides businesses with the opportunity to request bike parking locations outside their storefront, following legislation that installs these racks free of charge.

 The community around Buffalo bicycling is growing exponentially as well.
 The Sunday Night Ride is a weekly meet-up of cyclists, yielding a bike pack that often reaches hundreds of people.
 The informal event can last for hours at a time and traverse one end of the city to the other.